pharo-nosql/mongotalk/mc/Mongo-Client-Tests.package/MongoClientExample.class/README.md

-I show a simple usage scenario of the MongoSDAMClient.
+I show a simple usage scenario of the MongoClient.

 Look at class-side methods.